CoNSoLe: Convex Neural Symbolic Learning: Experiments

 \textbf{Benchmark methods}.
 The following benchmark methods are utilized.
 (1) Deep Symbolic Regression (\textbf{DSR}) \citep{petersen2021deep}.
 DSR develops an RNN-based framework to search the expression tree.
 Especially, the risk-seeking policy gradient is utilized to seek the best performance.
 Then, BFGS \citep{fletcher2013practical} can solve the non-linear optimization and estimate the symbol coefficients.
 (2) Vanilla Policy Gradient (\textbf{VPG}) \citep{petersen2021deep}.
 VPG is a vanilla version of DSR with a normal policy gradient rather than the risk-seeking method.
 (3) Equation Learner (\textbf{EQL}) \citep{pmlr-v80-sahoo18a,martius2016extrapolation}.
 EQL creates an end-to-end NN to select symbols and estimate the coefficients.
 The sparse regularization is enforced for the NN weights to search symbols.
 (4) Multilayer Perceptron (\textbf{MLP}).
 We also employ a standard MLP to learn the regression from $\boldsymbol{x}$ to $\boldsymbol{y}$.
 We only evaluate the extrapolation capacity of MLP in the test dataset.
 For DSR, VPG, and EQL methods, based on the input datasets, we adjust the symbol and operator library to enable the same searching space as \textsc{CoNSoLe} for fair comparisons.
 We run the benchmark methods $5$ times with different random seeds and present their best results.
 As for our method, we only run $1$ time and obtain good results due to the convex design and the $\epsilon$-greedy strategy.

 \textbf{Metrics for evaluation.} We employ the following metrics.
 (1) Average coefficient estimation percentage error $E_c$.
 For an equation with $H$ symbols, We calculate the error as $E_c=\frac{1}{H}\sum_h \text{PE}(w_h,\hat{w}_h)$, where $w_h$ and $\hat{w}_h$ represents the true and the estimated coefficients for the $h^{th}$ symbol, respectively. $\text{PE}$ is the operation to calculate the percentage error.
 If there is no matched symbol for the $h^{th}$ true symbol, we denote $\text{PE}(w_h,\hat{w}_h)=100\%$.
 Note that when calculating $E_c$, proper simplifications may be needed.
 For example, $\cos(2.5(\sqrt{x})^2)=\cos(2.5x)$.
 (2) NRMSE in the test dataset.
 We measure the extrapolation capacity in the test dataset and utilize NRMSE employed in Section \ref{sec:double_convex}.
+Finally, the hyper-parameter settings can be seen in Appendix \ref{appen:imple}.